BAIL SETTING / JAIL DETENTION OF PEOPLE WITH SMI.

 Opposes lawsuits against state departments of human services for the scarcity of forensic hospital beds for inmates awaiting transfer for “competency restoration”.
 Counties should be held responsible for holding human beings in need of medical treatment for serious brain disorders in jail – particularly anosognosic people who will likely refuse medication while jailed.
 DJP does not condone the use of a legal terminology (incompetence) that seeks to abstract the truth that lack of competence is caused by a grave medical condition.
 These lawsuits charge state departments of human service/mental health with providing more ‘forensic’ beds.
 The last thing that is needed is more forensic beds that serve as a conduit to immoral due process and unjust conviction.
 The number of forensic beds have increased as civil beds become increasingly extinct.
 DJP supports lawsuits against those directly responsible for detaining the sick in jails for these unconstitutionally long periods of time.

 Strongly opposes M’Naghten’s Rule as being disengaged from and entirely in dissonance with the neuroscience of psychotic disorders or other severe disorders of consciousness.
+There needs to be an explicit special defense for SMI that is in accord with clinical insanity.

 Supports the proliferation of felony mental health courts and preferably other models (such as sequential intercept) that do not operate upon the presumption of sanity prescribed by the criminal justice system.
 Opposes mental health courts that incorporate the administrative policies and procedures characteristic of traditional criminal courts – and which require guilty pleas for eligibility.